swells/deployr-release-conventions/README.md

   `v7.3.5-beta-3`

-### Prerelease Identifiers
+#### Prerelease Identifiers

-An additional (optional) identifier string that will append the value of the version string as a prerelease identifier.
+An additional (optional) string will be append to the value of the version string as a prerelease identifier.

-Example:
+A possbile prerelease identifier for _v7.3.5_ could be:

   `v7.3.5-alpha-0`